ShahinAbdoulSoukour/Knowledgeable_Goal_Modeling/README.md

 # Knowledgeable Goal Modeling

-We provide the code used for our paper "An Interactive Tool for Goal Model Construction using a Knowledge Graph", written by Shahin Abdoul Soukour, William Aboucaya and Nikolaos
+We provide the code used for our paper "An Interactive Tool for Goal Model Construction using a Knowledge Graph", written by Shahin ABDOUL SOUKOUR, William ABOUCAYA and Nikolaos GEORGANTAS.

 ## Installing the dependencies